mikesmallhelp/wacat/README.md

 So wacat detects HTTP 500 error, prints the error log with the text "1 failed" and stops the execution.

-### Detect error strings from the target application's pages
+### Detect error strings from a target application's pages

 Here is an example application, which contains in one sub page an error text "Error occurred!":